Formed By Silence

 Therese holds a BS in psychology from Portland State University, an MDiv from Pacific School of Religion, Berkeley, and a PhD in Biblical Studies with a concentration in cognitive linguistics from the Graduate Theological Union, Berkeley.
 She has taught graduate school courses in two inter-religious seminaries in spirituality, biblical studies, feminist studies and cognitive linguistics.
 She was ordained in the United Church of Christ, admitted to the United Church of Canada, and has worked with groups in these churches as well as the Anglican Church of Canada, the Episcopal Church, and the Presbyterian Church.
 Therese has co-taught retreats with a Zen Buddhist priest; co-ministered with a Jewish rabbi; and first learned meditation from a Sufi teacher.
 She was long-listed for the 2023 CBC Nonfiction award, and her publications include Hands Like Roots: Notes on an Entangled Contemplative Life (Santos Press, 2025); a newspaper column about spirituality that doesn’t use the word “God,” one book on cognitive linguistics, and numerous scholarly and popular magazine articles.

 Therese’s current work includes an evolving form of community spiritual companionship outside the walls of church, but rooted deeply in scripture, community and Christ.
-She leads a monthly contemplative group, a bi-monthly prayer group, works as a spiritual director, and serves on the board of The Contemplative Society.
+She leads a monthly contemplative group, a bi-monthly prayer group, works as a spiritual director, and serves on the board of The Contemplative Society as its President.
 Her past volunteer work includes ten years on the Slocan Lake Stewardship Society and a yearlong stint with Grade 4-5-6 learners at Lucerne Elementary in New Denver, where she lives with her husband George Meier.